Barry Buccaneers: Sports sponsored

+The men's and women's track & field teams compete outdoors only.

 Championships

 As of the 2019–20 season, Barry has won 22 national championships.
 Of those, women's soccer, volleyball, men's golf, men's tennis and women's tennis each claimed three titles, while rowing won a brace and women's golf captured their first.
-Men's tennis became the first sport at Barry to win NCAA Championships during undefeated seasons, doing so twice, in 2013 and 2015.
+Men's tennis became the first sport at Barry to win NCAA championships during undefeated seasons, doing so twice, in 2013 and 2015.
 Women's tennis set the program record for a perfect season in 2017, going 30–0.